rufusmbrown/rufusmbrown.github.io/docs/posts/PE-Structure-and-File-Mapping.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/02.png" alt="">
 &nbsp;

 Based on the output from PE-Bear, we can see that the raw offset to the .text section (code) is 0x400 and the virtual offset from the base address is 0x1000 in memory.
+This means that the beginning of the .text section in memory will be at offset 0x1000 relative to the image base in memory.
 We can also note that the virtual size of the .text section is 0x17b (379 base-10) smaller than the raw size of the section.
 Let's take a look at where the raw and virtual .text section ends on disk.
 We can calculate these offsets by adding the raw size to 0x400 as well as the virtual size to 0x400.
 This calculates to a raw address of 0xA600 (end of raw .text section) and a raw address of 0xA485 (end of virtual .text section):

 <img src="{{ site.url }}{{ site.baseurl }}/images/03.png" alt="">
 &nbsp;
 The blue highlight indicates where the virtual .text section would end and the red highlight indicates where the raw .text section ends.
 The virtual offset ends write before the null-byte overlay while the raw .text section includes most of the null-byte overlay indicating a larger size on disk.
+The notion of memory mapping is important to note when dumping injected PE files from memory (i.e. Beacon DLL).
+We will dive into this toward the end of this write-up.

-# **Parsing PE Headers**
+# **Parsing PE Headers in C++**
 ---
+While there is already a ton of great write ups on parsing PE files in C++, I wanted to quickly dive into parsing PE headers for those who may be new/learning C++ (a.k.a me) to show some easy examples.